pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - And many more improvements

 # Iceberg
-- A totally rewamp and friendly user interface
+- A totally rewamped and friendly user interface
 - Simplification of solving problems with repositories
 - Workflow simplification (follow the repair propositions)
 - Better GitHub, BitBucket, GitLab support